tasogrigoriou/coderbyte-solutions/README.md

 # coderbyte-solutions
-Solutions to "Easy Difficulty" coding challenges on coderbyte.com using JavaScript.
+Solutions to coding challenges on coderbyte.com using JavaScript.